Key Facts About Personal Injury Protection Coverage

-PIP stands for Personal Injury Protection, and it is mandatory in no-fault auto insurance states.
+PIP is mandatory in no-fault auto insurance states.
 No-fault states represent a minority of US jurisdictions, and Nevada is not one of them.
 Nevertheless, Nevada offers PIP insurance as an option in addition to its mandatory auto insurance.

 How the No-Fault System Works